Oxford City Hall: 770-786-7004

 All garbage must be contained in cart.
 Items other than household garbage (i.e., cardboard, furniture, metal, tires, construction waste, etc.) should be taken to Newton County recycling centers.
 There are two centers within a mile and a half of Oxford: on Cook Road just before railroad crossing, and on Stone Road north of Oxford off of Highway 81.

 The City also provides two green recyclable bins for each residence.
-Newspaper, glass bottles, recyclable plastics, steel and aluminum cans may be recycled through this curbside service.
+Newspaper, cardboard, recyclable plastics #1-#7, steel/tin and aluminum cans, boxboard (cereal and cracker boxes), junk mail (magazines, catalogs, phone books), paper/paper bags, and cartons (milk, soup, juice, broth containers) may be recycled through this curbside service.
 Because the landfill situation has become critical, all citizens are urged to recycle as many items as possible.
 Recyclables are collected on Thursdays.

 Residents are responsible for placing carts and bins at their curbsides no sooner than 7:00 p.m. the evening before the scheduled pick-up day.
 Likewise, residents are responsible for removing their own empty carts and bins promptly on the day of pick-up.